Skip Navigation

 Learn how an oil-price shock can ripple through inflation, interest rates, company costs, and portfolio volatility, and what to watch.

-The surprising angle is not that markets got jumpy.
-It is that one supply route can touch your gas bill, grocery prices, Fed expectations, company profits, and your portfolio all at once.
+The surprising angle is not that prices fell.
+It is that one supply route can touch your gas bill, grocery prices, Fed expectations, company profits, and your portfolio all at once, on the way up and on the way back down.

 If you are searching for this, you are already doing the right work: reading market news as a signal, not a command.
 For a broader playbook, start with The Stash Way: Invest Regularly.